fomo-nouns/fomo-nouns/packages/mobileapp/notifications_backend/README.md

 ## Setting up Make(Integromat) or Zapier

-Now register on Make(Integromat) and using the [Nouns Package](https://verbs.notion.site/Nouns-Automations-using-Integromat-Zapier-7f3af840dc1d4a04b1d728f978c785b0) set up your automation to make `POST` call to created API endpoint with `previousAuctionId` on the body not later that 15 minutes before auction end.
+Now register on Make(Integromat) and using the [Nouns Package](https://verbs.notion.site/Nouns-Automations-using-Integromat-Zapier-7f3af840dc1d4a04b1d728f978c785b0) set up your automation to make `POST` call to created API endpoint with `previousAuctionId` in the body not later than 15 minutes before auction end.

 ## Required roles